WebSpellChecker/wproofreader-helm/README.md

 ```
 where
 - `http` or `https` depends on the protocol used;
-- `<service-name>` is the name of the Service instance, which would be `wp-app-wproofreader` with the above
+- `<service-name>` is the name of the Service instance, which would be `wsc-app-5-25-0-wproofreader` with the above
 command, unless overwritten using `fullnameOverride` `values.yaml` parameter;
 - `<namespace>` is the namespace where the chart was installed;
 - `.svc` can be omitted in most cases, but is recommended to keep;